LPDI-EPFL/caffeine-multi-state-design/README.md

 cd caffeine-multi-state-design
 ```

-## Requirements
+## Runtime
-This code requires python 2.7 and python 2.7-based pymol.
+The running time of the scripts, as currently set up, is within a second.
+However, varCOMETS is a provable algorithm, meaning that it guarantees to identify the global minimum within the search space.
+Since the complexity of the problem is not polynomial (see [2]), as the number of designed residue positions grows, the space grows and the run time can become unfeasible.
+Therefore, care should be taken when selecting residues to model.

 ## Usage
-The main script for running the multi-state design is design.py.
-To execute the design process as shown in the paper, run it with the provided residue groups:
+The main script for running the multi-state design is ``msd_caf.py``.
+To execute the design process as shown in the paper, run it with the provided residue groups, and the precomputed energy matrices:

 ```bash
 python msd_caf.py caffeine A # for group A